 Career Learning Network (CLN)

-The Career Learning Network (CLN) is an online portal that gives University of Toronto students access to hundreds of job postings, including part-time (on-campus, Work-Study, and off-campus) as well as summer, full-time and volunteer opportunities.
+The Career & Co-Curricular Learning Network (CLNx) is an online portal that gives University of Toronto students access to hundreds of job postings, including part-time (on-campus, Work-Study, and off-campus) as well as summer, full-time and volunteer opportunities.
 For more information or assistance with CLN, please visit the Academic Advising & Career Centre (AA&CC).

 Many part-time academic and career related opportunities for students are posted through the Work-Study program.
 If you have at least a 40% course load, you can apply for these opportunities.
 Watch for fall/winter opportunities at the beginning of August and summer opportunities in mid-April.
-All positions are posted via the Career Learning Network (CLN).
+All positions are posted via the Career & Co-Curricular Learning Network (CLNx).

 Who Hires @ UTSC